taih304/Linux-Shell/Physical layer/README.md

 In computing, a **shell** is a computer program which exposes an operating system's services to a human user or other programs.
 In general, operating system shells use either a command-line interface (CLI) or graphical user interface (GUI), depending on a computer's role and particular operation.
 It is named a shell because it is the outermost layer around the operating system.

+Whenever we run any command in a Bash shell, a **subshell** is created by default, and a new child process is spawned (forked) to execute the command.

 ## GUI setup

 ``xrandr --size 1366x768``: Change size of current screen to ``1366x768``